zcash/halo2/README.md

 The purpose of the BOSL is to allow commercial improvements to the package while ensuring that all improvements are open source.
-See [here](https://electriccoin.co/blog/introducing-tgppl-a-radically-new-type-of-open-source-license/) for why the BOSL exists, graphically illustrated on three slides.
+See [here](https://electriccoin.co/blog/introducing-tgppl-a-radically-new-type-of-open-source-license/) for why the BOSL exists.